 Michael Jackson: His father, Joseph Jackson, was a guitarist but put aside his musical aspirations to work as a crane operator to support his family.
 He believed that his sons had talent and molded them, including Michael, into a music group that became The Jackson 5.

 These exemplars demonstrated the many ways by which we can find purpose.
-Here are three alternative approaches that might work for you:
+Here are three alternative ways to find your life purpose that might work for you:

 1. Fulfilling needs of your immediate environment: People who have lived through major global crises such as the World Wars, or found themselves in the midst of environmental disasters such as the Tsunami in South East Asia in 2004, or those who encountered grave injustices that were often seen in colonized countries, felt morally obligated be part of the solution to these weighty problems.
 Even if we don’t live in an era or region facing pronounced calamities, we can still get involved in our neighborhood or communities in a purposeful way.
 Once we identity the problems and the issues that exist in our surroundings, we can find ways to contribute towards alleviating them using our talents and skills.